daysonn/daysonn/README.md

 - ⚡ Fun fact: ...
 -->

-- My name is Dayson Nascimento and I currently work as a data scientist
+- ✨ My name is Dayson Nascimento and I currently work as a data scientist, with data analysis background
 - 🔭 I’m currently working on Natural Language Processing (NLP) using machine learning algorithms: specifically on long text automatic summarization.
 As a long-term objective, I aim to use those algorithms for transfer-learning in different domains.
 Reach me for ideas!
+- 🌱 I’m currently learning about how deep learning models work.
+I am looking at architectures and how they are made for specific contexts
+- 😄 Pronouns: (he/his)